vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 cover both fixes with four net added test lines; the note-selection case fails before the change.
 The full build is warning-free and all 20 CTest targets pass.

+### Use the performance track's source identity in MoriSnes

+MoriSnes now looks up voice limits using PerformanceTrack::sourceTrackNumber, which SequenceVM already preserves.
+Remove the duplicate source-to-output track map, its construction pass, and the reverse search during finalization.
+The shared state constructor now only accepts the driver configuration it needs.

+This removes 11 production lines.
+Existing voice ownership, stealing, gating, and release-clock coverage passes.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,